-Add flavor to your air fried, baked, and grilled chicken using the Best Chicken Dry Rub Recipe.
-It takes a few minutes and common spices to make.
-Use it over and over to season up to 8 pounds of chicken meat like my dry rub wings, dry rub chicken drumsticks, air fryer dry rub chicken breasts, and air fryer chicken thighs.
+This homemade chicken rub recipe adds the best flavor to air fried, baked, grilled, and smoked chicken recipes.
+It takes a few minutes and common ingredients to make.
+Use this dry rub reasoning to make up to 8 pounds of flavorful chicken like my dry rub wings, dry rub chicken legs, dry rub chicken breasts, and air fryer chicken thighs.
 Store it in an airtight container or spice jar for up to 6 months.

 Why Make This

-- Control salt, flavor & ingredients: one of the reasons I love to make my own spice mixes for everything from Cajun seasoning to blackening seasoning and even ranch seasoning is because you get to control all the ingredients.
-This recipe is MSG free and a great balance of spices to season your chicken
+- Control salt, flavor & ingredients: one of the reasons I love to make homemade spice blends for everything from Cajun seasoning to blackening seasoning and even ranch seasoning is because you get to control all the ingredients.
+This recipe is MSG free and has a great blend of spices to season chicken

-- Smoked Paprika: this adds a smokey flavor.
+- Smoked Paprika: this adds a smoky flavor.
 I don’t substitute regular paprika for smoked.

 - Chili Powder